Is It Time for a Paradigm Shift in Yoga Teaching: Teaching Opportunities in the Wellness Revolution with Julie Gudmestad

 They are also driven by the more mundane desire to feel good, to stay healthy and well-functioning as long as possible, and to be proactive about their health rather than relying on the after-the-fact crisis intervention of mainstream medicine.

-Unfortunately, most yoga teacher trainings, and even yoga therapy training is set to serve the needs of only a limited number of people.
+Unfortunately, most yoga teacher trainings, and even yoga therapy training, is set to serve the needs of only a limited number of people.

 Illness-Wellness Continuum Yoga Therapy and Yoga Teacher Training Backgrounds

-In the middle are some 50-60 million people who would potentially be interested in practicing yoga, if only they could find a teacher who can teach them effectively.
+In the middle are some 50-60 million people who would potentially be interested in practicing yoga if only they could find a teacher who can teach them effectively.

 Is It Time for a Paradigm Shift in Yoga Teaching?

 Missing out on a potential 50-60 million market, financially speaking, is not smart.
-Worse, it does a disservice to the millions of people who could enjoy the healing benefits of yoga if steps were taken to develop yoga teaching methodology suitable for this group of people.
+Worse, it does a disservice to the millions of people who could enjoy the healing benefits of yoga if steps were taken to develop a yoga teaching methodology suitable for this group of people.

-The Gudmestad approach to teaching anatomy-based yoga must have hit the right note, because the studio grew to more than 700 monthly students in a highly competitive environment.
+The Gudmestad approach to teaching anatomy-based yoga must have hit the right note because the studio grew to more than 700 monthly students in a highly competitive environment.

 But that’s not the only way to dramatically expand the number of yoga students we serve.
 In our new Yoga 2.0 Wellness Educator training, we go into depth on how to teach yoga in ways that enable us to grow the profession and take yoga teaching to the next step.
-It is time that we bring yoga to the people who need it the most.
+It is time to bring yoga to the people who need it the most.

 Recent articles